leap71/PicoGK_Examples/README.md

 You can download this repository's source code to get an instant PicoGK-ready environment to play around with.

-For more information, see the [PicoGK documentation](https://github.com/leap71/PicoGK/tree/main/Documentation)
+For more information, see the [PicoGK documentation on PicoGK.org](https://picogk.org/doc/)

 # Running PicoGK